igmrrf/flickbrowse/FEATURES.md

 - Search Functionality:
   - Add a search bar at the top of the Movie List Screen to search movies in real-time.

-## Constraints & Expectations:

-- Use Flutter + Dart.

-- Good folder structure and clean code architecture are expected.

-- Implement State Management (any one: Provider, Riverpod, Bloc, etc.) — Candidate should explain why they chose that.

-- Show awareness of API error handling, loading states, and empty states.

-- Using Flutter Hooks

-- Applying Dependency Injection.

-- Adding simple unit/widget tests

-- Using Custom Animations or Transitions when moving between screens.

-- Making the UI responsive.